stem

 orange

-These stems, when broken or cut, ooze a milky sap or latex.
-This may be milky white, yellow, orange or some other colour.
-If not white then underneath the icon will be a word saying which colour the sap is, as here (orange).
+These stems, when broken or cut, ooze an (often toxic) milky sap latex.
+This may be milky white, yellow, orange, red or, less often, some other colour such as cream or green.
+If the latex is not white then underneath the icon will be a word saying which colour the sap is, as here (orange).